 Keeping calm and carrying on through COVID-19

 We’ve also spent a lot of time and investment installing state of the art air purifiers into all communal areas.
 These air purifiers strip unwanted bacteria and viruses from the air and will reduce the risk of COVID-19.
-We also have a larger mobile version to be used in bedrooms every day.
+Each home has a mobile version that can be used in communal areas and bedrooms during cleaning.

 As well as our new air purifier systems, we are also following all infection control guidelines.
 We are following advice and guidance from our Infection Control Teams at the NHS but we have also implemented many additional measures:

-· All residents have their temperature checked every day.
+- All residents have their temperature checked twice every day.

 For more updates, keep checking back in to milfordcare.co.uk and your care home’s Facebook page.
 Keep safe and smiling everyone.